thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 #### Step 2.3 Configure the mapping

 Now let&#39;s configure how ThingsBoard should process LwM2M object data:
+- Additionally, ThingsBoard supports multiple **Observe strategies**, which define how resources are grouped and monitored:

+  - **Single** (default): Each resource is observed individually.
+    _✓ Best accuracy, ✗ Higher network traffic._

+  - **Composite All**: All resources from all objects are observed via a single Composite Observe request.
+    _✓ Most efficient, ✗ Less granular._

+  - **Composite by Object**: Resources are grouped per object type and each group is observed separately.
+    _✓ Balanced accuracy and traffic._

 - The **device object** provides **manufacturer**, **model number**, and **serial number**.
 Let&#39;s configure ThingsBoard to receive this data as **attributes**.
 - We will observe and collect data such as **radio signal strength**, **link quality**, and **device location**, and store it as **telemetry** in ThingsBoard.

 > The **Observe** feature in LwM2M allows the server to receive data only when the values change.

->️ You can also configure conditions for reporting specific resources via LwM2M attributes (covered in the [advanced](#object-and-resource-attributes) section).
+>️💡 You can also configure conditions for reporting specific resources via LwM2M attributes (covered in the [advanced](#object-and-resource-attributes) section).

+> ⚙️ All settings in the device profile are used to initialize the LwM2M client during the **Registration** operation.

+> 🔄 Any changes in the device profile settings are applied immediately if the LwM2M client session is active, or during the next **Update Registration**.

+> ⚠️ **Important:** All profile configuration changes are applied **only** if the object version in the profile matches the version used by the LwM2M client, according to the rules described in the [Handling of Object Versions in the LwM2M Model Structure](#handling-of-object-versions-in-the-lwm2m-model-structure).

 To do this, follow these steps:
 - For each selected object:
+    - In the **Observe Strategy** dropdown:
+      - Select one of: `Single`, `Composite All`, or `Composite by Object`, depending on your requirements.
     - Check the "**Attributes**" box for any data you want to retrieve when the device connects and store it as ThingsBoard **attributes**.
     - Check the "**Telemetry**" and/or "**Observe**" boxes if you want the Server to monitor those values, fetch updates, and store them as ThingsBoard **telemetry**.

-- Click "Save" to apply the changes.
+- To apply the changes (with default **Observe Strategy** → `Single`).

 {% include images-gallery.html imageCollection="configure-mapping" %}

+- You can also choose **Observe Strategy** → `Composite All` or `Composite by Object` to reduce traffic or group resources differently.

+{% include images-gallery.html imageCollection="configure-mapping-observe-strategy" %}

+- Click **Save** for To apply this changes.

 > ⚠️ **Note**: If you uncheck all items (Attributes, Telemetry, Observe) for an object, it **will not appear** in the device profile configuration.